cosmos/gravity-bridge/spec/peg_zone_spec.md

 ![Ethereum to Cosmos](./ether-to-pegzone.jpg)

-1. The contract receives a `lock()` transaction with a `ERC20` token and a destination address on the Cosmos side.
+1. The contract receives a `lock` transaction with a `ERC20` token and a destination address on the Cosmos side.
 It locks the received funds to the consensus of the peg zone, logging an event that notifies the relayers.
 1. The relayers process connected via RPC to an Ethereum full node, listening for `Lock` event.
 1. Once the node receives a deposit to the smart contract it waits for 100 blocks (finality threshold) and then generates and signs a transactions that attests witness to the event to which the Cosmos peg zone is listening.
-1. The peg zone receives witness transactions.
-Until a super-majority of the voting power has witnessed an event.
+1. The peg zone receives witness transactions until a super-majority of the voting power has witnessed an event.
+Every BeginBlock invocation the peg zone checks whether any incoming Ethereum transfers have reached a super-majority of confirmations.
-1. The node then updates the state with an internal transaction to reflect that someone wants to send tokens from Ethereum.
-Every subsequent node adds another confirmation to the peg zone state.
-Every BeginBlock invocation the peg zone checks whether any incoming Ethereum transfers have reached a super-majority of confirmations and if so creates an IBC packet.
+1. The node then updates the state with an internal transaction to reflect that someone wants to send tokens from Ethereum and generates IBC packet to mint the tokens to specified destination chain.

 ## Sending Ethereum tokens from Cosmos to Ethereum

 ![Cosmos to Ethereum](./pegzone-to-ether.jpg)

-1. The peg zone receives an IBC packet that requests burning Ethereum tokens on the Cosmos side.
-The ABCI app burns the tokens and stores its serialized data, containing {address, token address, amount, nonce}(see hashing method in design_a.md).
+1. The ABCI app receives an IBC packet that requests for burning Ethereum tokens and handles it according to the IBC specification.
+The ABCI app generates a valid Ethereum transaction containing {address, token address, amount, nonce}, and writes it to its state.
-1. The relayers keep querying the peg zone every seconds to find a new burning event.
+1. Each signing app is watching for new transactions in the ABCI state, and detects the new transaction.
-1. The relayers will sign on the data using their signing app.
+1. Each signing app signs the transaction using secp256k1 using a key that is known to the Ethereum smart contracts.
-1. The relayers submit the signature.
-The peg zone waits until the signs of a super-majority of the validator set are collected.
+1. Each signing app submits their signatures back to the ABCI app for replication.
-1. The zone will notify the relayers to submit the data to the contract with its signatures.
+1. The relayer processes, which periodically query the ABCI app's transactions, see that the transaction has reached the required signature threshold.
-1. One of the relayers calls `unlock()` function on the contract.
+1. One of the relayers send the transaction to the smart contract by calling the `unlock` function
-1. The contract will release the tokens as specified, after verifying the signatures with `ecrecover()`.
+1. The smart contracts use `ecrecover` to check that it was signed by a super-majority of the validator set corresponding to the height of the transaction (this may have been updated).
+The smart contracts release the token as specified in the transaction making it available to the destination address.

 ## Sending Cosmos tokens from Cosmos to Ethereum